-A PI whose proposal for NSF support has been declined will receive information and an explanation of the reason(s) for declination along with copies of the reviews considered in making the decision.
+A PI whose proposal for NSF support has been declined by the NSF Program Officer will receive information and an explanation of the reason(s) for declination along with copies of the reviews considered in making the decision.
 If that explanation does not satisfy the PI, he/she may request additional information from the cognizant NSF Program Officer or Division Director.
-See Chapter III.G for additional information.
+See Chapter III.G for additional information on the review information that can be provided.

-PIs and co-PIs may access review information from NSF after the decision has received the concurrence of the cognizant NSF Division Director, when all the review information has been released for their proposal.
+Pls and co-Pls may access review information from NSF after the decision has received the concurrence of the cognizant NSF Division Director, when all the review information has been released for their proposal.